varnish/Varnish-Book/varnish_book.rst

 .................................................

 ..
 TODO for the author: Double check that "client worker thread" has been introduced at this point.
 ..
-TODO for the author: Remove the name of funtions "cnt_*"
+TODO for the author: Remove the name of functions "cnt_*"
 .. image:: ui/img/cache_req_fsm.png
    :align: center
    :width: 80%